insoblok/inso-client/README.md

 ## 🚀 Overview

-The **Ethereum Toy Client** is a minimal implementation of an Ethereum client, designed to:
+The **Ethereum Inso Client** is a minimal implementation of an Ethereum client, designed to:

 - Serve as a learning tool for Ethereum’s architecture and core concepts
 - Provide a simple testing environment for Ethereum-based applications